 In his 66-page decision, arbitrator Peter Lichtman, a former Los Angeles judge, concluded that the “Fox witnesses lacked credibility and at times appeared to intentionally deviate from the truth even in the face of clear and unequivocal controverting facts.
 A myriad of explanations by the Fox witnesses cannot account for their complete disregard for obvious and uncontroverted facts.
 There simply appeared to be a company-wide culture and an accepted climate that enveloped an aversion for the truth.”
 With respect to the licensing to Hulu, Judge Lichtman noted that Dan Fawcett, President of Digital Media at Fox, “literally signed the agreement for both parties in his representative capacity for both sides.
 The obvious inferences of self-dealing, conflict of interest and the lack of any arm’s length negotiations leap off the page.”

-The Kasowitz team representing Ms. Deschanel, Mr. Boreanaz and Ms. Reichs is led by partners John Berlinski and Daniel A. Saunders and includes associate Kimberly A. Meyer.
+The Kasowitz team representing Ms. Deschanel, Mr. Boreanaz and Ms. Reichs is led by partner Daniel A. Saunders.

 News about the victory:

 - The New York Times: Arbitrator Scolds Fox and Orders It to Pay $178 Million to ‘Bones’ Team